RavKookTorah.org

 Why does the month of Nisan reflect the attribute of Mercy?
 Even with some minor merit we become worthy, since we are connected to the underlying unity of the universe.
 This connection is through Torah and mitzvot, as we transform our individual nature to align with the overall pattern of Divine Will.
 Thus, "All of Israel have a share in the World to Come" (Sanhedrin 10:1).

-Why is the Jewish calendar based on the moon and not the sun?
+So why is the Jewish calendar based on the moon?

-The sun has its own intrinsic light, which it projects effortlessly.
+The sun has its own light, which it projects effortlessly.
 This corresponds to the natural integrity of all peoples.
-The moon, on the other hand, is constantly changing, waning and waxing in its attempts to reflect the sun's light.
-This corresponds to the constant efforts of the Jewish people to attain their unique level of shleimut through Torah and mitzvot.
+The moon, on the other hand, is constantly changing, waning and waxing in its attempts to reflect the light of the sun.
+This corresponds to the constant efforts of the Jewish people to attain their unique level of perfection through Torah and mitzvot.

 In the future, however, this will change.
 The sun and the moon will shine equally, and all of the months will be illuminated with the light of supernatural Divine rule.